FIRST PAGE

 It is a sin and a source of suffering not to use wisely our relative free will.
 Working our way through relative freedom, we come to the Absolute Freedom. - Yogananda [Dr 309]

-Also worth noting is that the guru says kriya is the best method, but according to research Transcendental Meditation, TM, is.
+He himself was knocked into it, however, in a chapter of the Autobiography of a Yogi, "An experience in Cosmic Consciousness."
+Words and deeds, do they match?
+Also worth noting is that the guru says kriya is the best method, but according to research, Transcendental Meditation is in many ways.
 It is mantra meditation.
-Yet, the research by Das and Gastaut looks good too.
-It is not specified which sort of kriya yoga was studied by them, though.
-[MORE]
+Yet, the kriya yoga research by Das and Gastaut (1957) [1] looks good too.
+EEG measurement of brain waves of kriya practitioners are not unlike those of TM meditators, as investigated by J. P. Banquet (1973) [2].
+It is not specified which sort of kriya yoga was studied by Das and Gastaut, though.
+[More]

 Go for the best methods, and stay clear of binding agreements too.